The Queen’s Gallery

 Venue Information:

-The Queen's Gallery, Buckingham Palace, SW1A 1AA
+The King's Gallery, Buckingham Palace, SW1A 1AA

 Nearest Train Station: Victoria